naturecurly/deck/README.md

 Deck is a pluggable UI framework for Android Jetpack Compose.
 It addresses the common challenge of integrating multiple sub-functionalities into a primary feature without creating direct dependencies.

+The **Deck** represents a platform feature, like the deck of a ship, providing a stable platform where various components can be added or removed as needed.
+Each functionality or feature is represented by a **Container**, which acts like a shipping container on the deck, holding a specific piece of functionality or module.

+This framework ensures that you can easily extend, swap out, or remove containers without disrupting the overall structure of the application.
+Think of it like a ship where the deck is your main platform, and containers are the different modules you can load onto it, creating a dynamic and adaptable system.

 _Note: This framework requires use of [KSP](https://github.com/google/ksp) and [Hilt](https://github.com/google/dagger) in your project_

 What is the problem?